rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 ====================================================================

-These settings are compatible with all kernel versions and mods ( tested with: pf, ck on Arch Linux).
+This workaround is compatible with all kernel versions and mods ( tested with: pf, ck on Arch Linux).

-You can use this setup for any Linux Distribution - and in most cases it should just works as it is either xorg, kernel & distro agnostic setup.
+You can use this setup for any Linux Distribution - and in most cases it should just works fine as it is either xorg, kernel & distro agnostic setup.

 ====================================================================